 Liam slid the letter back into the envelope and shook his head.
 Those words had been written a lifetime ago.
 When was the last time Maddie had thought of him in that way?
 He didn’t even know, but he knew it had been a long time since he’d thought of her that way.
-He stared at the envelope, remembering that night in the courtyard, his arms around her waist as they swayed, her hair cascading down her back and the way she’d laid her head against his shoulder and he’d breathed in the citrus smell of her shampoo.
+He stared at the envelope, remembering that night in the courtyard, his arms around her waist as they swayed, her honey-brown hair cascading down her back, the way she’d laid her head against his shoulder and he’d breathed in the citrus smell of her shampoo.

 He sat on the floor by the window, crumpling the letter in his hand and tossing it across the room.